Radiation Effect on a Dome-Shaped building, ANSYS Fluent CFD Training

 There are some free products to check the service quality.

 To order your ANSYS Fluent project (CFD simulation and training), contact our experts via [email protected], online support, or WhatsApp.

 Radiation Project Description

-The present problem simulates the heat transfer inside the interior of a mosque.
+The present problem simulates the heat transfer inside a mosque by ANSYS Fluent software.
 In the present case, it is assumed that heat transfer takes place in two modes of convection and radiation.
 In fact, the building’s indoor heating source is powered by solar energy and a heat source used on the ground floor of the mosque.
 The heat transfer between the sidewalls of the mosque, the roof of the mosque and its dome is done with the free airflow of the surrounding environment with a temperature of 309 K and the heat transfer coefficient of 10 W.m-2.K-1.

 Radiant heat transfer is also carried out on the sidewalls, roof, and dome of the mosque due to the radiation of sunlight and assuming an absorption coefficient of 0.8 for the surfaces.
 Therefore, the radiation model is used to simulate the present problem.
 Since it is assumed that the material of the mosque building and the glass used on it has a high absorption coefficient, the Rosseland method is suitable.
 The solar load model has also been used to apply the effect of solar radiation.
 Also, the heat source used in the floor of the mosque, in the amount of 30 W.m-2, applies a thermal heat flux to the floor of the mosque, assuming a thickness of 20 cm for the floor.

 Since the main purpose of the issue is to investigate the heat transfer within the mosque, there is no need for inlet and outlet boundary conditions.